gregorwolf/pg-beershop/README.md

 To keep this project separate from your other deployments I would suggest to create a namespace:

-`kubectl create namespace pg-bookshop`
+`kubectl create namespace pg-beershop`

 Deploy the configuration:

-`kubectl -n pg-bookshop apply -f deployment/beershop.yaml`
+`kubectl -n pg-beershop apply -f deployment/beershop.yaml`

 To create the beershop database a port forwarding must be started:

-`kubectl -n pg-bookshop port-forward service/beershop-postgresql 5432:5432`
+`kubectl -n pg-beershop port-forward service/beershop-postgresql 5432:5432`

 Then you can connect with the psql client.
 The password is *postgres*: